Analysis | For Private Equity, Japan Still Beats China

 By contrast, as in the U.S., Japan’s dying conglomerates offer rich pickings.
 They house a slew of underloved or non-core assets: About a quarter of the companies on the Nikkei 400 have 100 or more subsidiaries apiece, and many have more than 300 divisions below the parent company.

 There’s a real chance to create global leaders from these assets -- an opportunity that China’s domestic-focused private equity investors don’t enjoy.
-KKR, which has been in Japan since 2010 and invested in six carve-outs since then, has put this strategy to work with the healthcare business of Panasonic Corp., which it acquired in 2013.
+KKR, which has been in Japan since 2010 and invested in six deals since then, has put this strategy to work with the healthcare business of Panasonic Corp., which it acquired in 2013.
 Since renamed PHC, the unit bought Bayer AG’s diabetes care unit and is in the midst of acquiring Thermo Fisher Scientific, Inc.’s pathology business.
 In 2016, KKR also bought auto-parts maker Calsonic Kansei Corp. from Nissan for $4.3 billion.
-The takeover target then bought Fiat Chrysler’s high-tech parts-making business last year.
+The takeover target has since announced plans to buy Fiat Chrysler’s high-tech parts-making business.

 Equally important is the fact that the Japanese government now actively supports such buyouts, a big change from the insular boom years when private equity firms were decried as rapacious foreign raiders.
 There was remarkably little public backlash after Toshiba sold off its crown jewel, or when Nissan sold Calsonic.
 At least in part, that’s because Prime Minister Shinzo Abe has pushed for a greater focus on corporate governance and shareholder returns.
 That means slimming down unwieldy conglomerates and revamping management at underperforming companies.